WallarooLabs/blog.wallaroolabs.com/README.md

 This will create a new blog post with our standard front-matter in the `content/post` directory.
 If your post needs images, downloads etc, you should create a directory in `static/images` such as `static/images/hello-wallaroo`.
 This can then be referenced from your post markdown as `/images/hello-wallaroo`.
 Yes, all these things might not technically be images but, don't worry about it.

-## Standard Sendence post front-matter
+## Standard Wallaroo Labs post front-matter

-When you create a blog post using the above instructions, standard Sendence front-matter will be automatically populated with some default values:
+When you create a blog post using the above instructions, standard Wallaroo Labs front-matter will be automatically populated with some default values:

 ```toml
 +++